govindlakhotia/MindWork-Analyzing-Mental-Well-Being-in-the-Remote-Era/README.md

 **Key Trends in the Data**

-    1. Work Location and Stress Levels: Employees working remotely report varying stress levels compared to hybrid or onsite workers, with distinct patterns across regions.
+**1. Work Location and Stress Levels:** Employees working remotely report varying stress levels compared to hybrid or onsite workers, with distinct patterns across regions.
-    2. Impact of Virtual Meetings: A higher number of virtual meetings tends to correlate with increased stress levels.
+**2. Impact of Virtual Meetings:** A higher number of virtual meetings tends to correlate with increased stress levels.
-    3. Access to Mental Health Resources: Employees with access to mental health resources demonstrate improved productivity and satisfaction with remote work.
+**3. Access to Mental Health Resources:** Employees with access to mental health resources demonstrate improved productivity and satisfaction with remote work.
-    4. Physical Activity and Sleep Quality: Regular physical activity is associated with better sleep quality, highlighting the importance of wellness programs.
+**4. Physical Activity and Sleep Quality:** Regular physical activity is associated with better sleep quality, highlighting the importance of wellness programs.
-    5. Industry Insights: Work-life balance ratings and stress levels significantly differ across industries like IT, Finance, and Healthcare.
+**5. Industry Insights:** Work-life balance ratings and stress levels significantly differ across industries like IT, Finance, and Healthcare.

 **Analytical Insights**

 The dashboard provides a comprehensive view of mental well-being in the remote work era through 12 key visualizations, offering actionable insights into work patterns, mental health, and productivity:

-**1. Work Location vs. Stress Levels**
+**1. Mental Health Condition vs. Satisfaction with Remote Work**

-Insight: Hybrid workers tend to have the lowest stress levels, while remote and onsite workers report medium to high stress levels more frequently.
+Insight: Employees with conditions like depression or anxiety report lower satisfaction with remote work compared to those without mental health challenges.

-Takeaway: Hybrid work models may offer a balance between flexibility and structure, reducing stress for employees.
+Takeaway: Tailored support for employees with mental health conditions, such as counseling or therapy, is essential.

 **2. Hours Worked Per Week vs. Work-Life Balance**